-In Year 1 you will have the opportunity to develop core academic knowledge and skills and will study four academic modules:
+In Year one you will have the opportunity to develop core academic knowledge and skills and will study five academic modules:

-The social work regulatory body, the Health Care Professions Council (HCPC) and the College of Social Work requires that before our students go out onto placement that they have the basic skills needed to work with a wide variety of people and talk to service users with understanding and respect.
+The current social work regulatory body, Social Work England, requires that before our students go out onto placement they have the basic skills needed to work with a wide variety of people and talk to service users with understanding and respect.
 As part of this skills development you will be required to undertake a Practice Orientation period with a local organisation.
-During this period you will be oriented to core processes of referral, assessment, multi disciplinary working - including engagement with service users.
-During this period you will be assessed on your professional behaviour.
-You will also undertake Readiness for Practice Learning Interviews, role plays carried out with service users and carers.
-This way we ensure that students meet the basic standard before they go out into the 'real world'.
+During this period you will be oriented to core processes of referral, assessment, multi disciplinary working - including engagement with service users and you will be assessed on your professional behaviour.

 - Family support and prevention

 - Domestic violence

 - Refugee and asylum